Rand0mAsianKid/Rand0mAsianKid/README.md

 -------------------------------------------
 About Me
 -------------------------------------------
-Curently a student at Carlmont High School
+-Curently a student at Carlmont High School

 -Programmer for FRC team 199

 -Currently learning Java and Python

 -looking into image recognition and web development

 Projects